-The Household Expenditure Measure, or HEM, is a benchmark lenders may use when they determine whether an applicant will be able to make mortgage repayments on top of their other expenses.
+The Household Expenditure Measure, or HEM, is a benchmark some lenders may use to determine whether a home loan applicant will be able to make mortgage repayments on top of their other expenses.

 But the measure is not without its critics.
 Let’s take a deep dive into how HEM is formulated, its controversial history as a lending tool, and how it may be used to assess home loan applications.